-Thanks to a creative partnership between Church Mission Society, Oxford CYM and Frontier Youth Trust, pioneer children and family workers can join a unique learning programme that combines the best of CMS’s experience of pioneering mission and ministry, CYM’s experience of training for children and family work, and FYT’s experience of working with young people on the margins.
+Thanks to a creative partnership between Church Mission Society and Frontier Youth Trust, pioneer children and family workers can join a unique learning programme that combines the best of CMS’s experience of pioneering mission and ministry and FYT’s experience of working with young people on the margins.

 The Certificate of Higher Education in Theology, Ministry and Mission can be focused towards children and family work by choosing the modules which are outlined below.